christianhbye/21cmVAE/README.rst

 ######

 Dependencies: Python 3, Tensorflow 2, h5py, numpy.
-Recommended: Matplotlib (required for the sample notebooks).
+Recommended: matplotlib, jupyter (required for the sample notebooks).

 The simplest way to install 21cmVAE with all dependencies is with pip.
 We recommend doing this in a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.